menono-uk/SellInRuleEngine/README.md

 ## Overview
-The QualityCalculator library is a .Net Core 3.1 library for applying business rules/policies to a supemarket's inventory data.
+The QualityCalculator library is a .Net Core 3.1 library for applying business rules/policies to a supemarket's inventory.
 It's purpose is to automate the process of updating an inventory item's quality and sell in values on a daily basis.
 The library is a simple Rules Engine that applies a set of rules classes implemented in the library.
 These are loaded at runtime into a rules engine which then applies the relevant rules to a list of inventory data and returns the updated inventory.

 ## Installation